 With any consideration around business-critical software, organisations need to consider the longevity of their investment.
-After all, adopting a solution simply to fix an immediate problem doesn’t predict or mitigate tomorrow’s - or even next year’s – potential problems.
+After all, adopting a solution simply to fix an immediate problem doesn’t predict or mitigate tomorrow’s - or even next year’s – potential issues.

 This is definitely where Business Central excels … and QuickBooks falls behind.

 As Microsoft’s flagship ERP solution, Business Central is designed to scale to support all aspects of an organisation’s operations.
-While you may only start by using its accounts functionality, the knowledge that your investment can be expanded upon in the future should inform decision making.
+While you may only start by using its accounts functionality, the knowledge that your investment can be expanded upon in the future should inform decision-making.

 In contrast, users indicate that as an organisation grows, with more and more users accessing data, QuickBooks can encounter problems: slowing cloud systems, limitations on the flexibility of billing, and measures to support multi-national operations are all reported concerns of larger organisations using the software.